The 2 Week Ultimate DETOX

 Please Note: Detoxification should not be attempted during pregnancy, however it is ideal as a preconception program.

-IMPORTANT NOTE: If you have private health fund cover you can claim on all our consultation fees.
+IMPORTANT NOTE: If you have private health fund cover you may be able claim on our consultation fees.
 Check with your health fund for your rebate information.

-*There are 3 other programs that may suit your needs more effectively, check with your practitioner.
+*There are 3 other programs GUT, LIVER OR HEAVY METAL DETOX that may suit your needs more effectively, check with your practitioner.

 History of Detoxification